Polyethylene: Polymerization

-Ethylene is a stable molecule that polymerizes only upon contact with catalysts.
-The conversion is highly exothermic.
-Coordination polymerization is the most pervasive technology, which means that metal chlorides or metal oxides are used.
-The most common catalysts consist of titanium(III) chloride, the so-called Ziegler–Natta catalysts.
+Although ethylene is very stable, it polymerizes readily upon contact with catalysts.
+Coordination polymerization is the most prevalent technology.
+Common catalysts consist of modifications titanium(III) chloride, the so-called Ziegler–Natta catalysts.
 Another common catalyst is the Phillips catalyst, prepared by depositing chromium(VI) oxide on silica.
+Some soluble metal complexes are also used, e.g. Kaminsky catalysts.
 Polyethylene can be produced through radical polymerization, but this route has only limited utility and typically requires high-pressure apparatus.

 Joining

 Commonly used methods for joining polyethylene parts together include: